TAAL-GmbH/taal-client/README.md

 # Taal Client

+## Overview

-This is a small service that runs on a Taal customer's machine and interacts with Taal's API.
+TAAL Client is a service that runs on the server of a TAAL customer and interacts with [TAPI](https://docs.taal.com/core-products/transaction-processing/taal-transaction-endpoints).
+You can use the TAAL Client to upload data onto the BSV Blockchain without the need to construct and fund raw transactions.

+You can install and download the TAAL Client and obtain a valid TAAL API key.
+You can provide the data, and the TAAL component constructs a script stack to include the date (OP_Return) and finds the transaction (valid inputs) from the TAAL’s treasury.
+TAAL client then signs the transaction and TAAL submits the signed transaction.

-All private keys used for signing customer transactions are held on the customer's machine only.
+All the private keys used for signing a customer's transactions are held only on the customer's server.

+The use of TAAL Client service is subject to fees as per the Transaction Agreement.

+## Installation

 Binaries for Linux, Mac and Windows can be found at https://cdn.taal.com.